- engage (v.)

 - early 15c., "to pledge," from Middle French engagier, from Old French en gage "under pledge," from en "make" + gage "pledge," through Frankish from Proto-Germanic *wadiare "pledge" (see wed).

-It shows the common evolution of Germanic -w- to French -g-; cf. Guillaume from Wilhelm).
+It shows the common evolution of Germanic -w- to French -g-, as in Guillaume from Wilhelm).
 Meaning "attract the attention of" is from 1640s; that of "employ" is from 1640s, from notion of "binding as by a pledge."
 Specific sense of "promise to marry" is 1610s (implied in engaged).